francoisgeorgy/led-cube/os-installation.md

 ## Adjust config :

     sudo sed -i 's/audio=on/audio=off/' /boot/config.txt
-    echo " isolcpus=3" | sudo tee -a /boot/cmdline.txt
+    echo " isolcpus=3" | sudo tee -a /boot/firmware/cmdline.txt

-audio=off is not sufficient, we need to blacklist the bmc2835 module  :
+`audio=off` is not sufficient, we need to blacklist the bmc2835 module  :

 do :